Skip to main content

 info

-It’s important to note that, if you want your application to handle CLI arguments, you should pass the console arguments into the NBomberRunner.Run(string[] args) method.
+It’s important to note that, if you want your application to handle CLI arguments, you should pass them into the NBomberRunner.Run(string[] args) method.

 static void Main(string[] args)